TSGM

 Returns:

-a tuple of synthetically generated data and labels.
+A tuple of synthetically generated data and labels.

 Return type: